CraftCamp1/JoinCommand/README.md

 # JoinCommand
 ![License](https://img.shields.io/github/license/CraftCamp1/JoinCommand)

-Run a command when someone joins the server
+Runs a command when someone joins the server

 # Features
 - Executes a command when a player joins the server